Wincenttjoi/Wincenttjoi/README.md

 ## Hi there, I'm Wincent 👋

 ### I'm a Final Year Computer Science student studying in NUS!
-- 👯 I’m looking for full time job opportunities!
+- 👯 Specialize in Database Systems
+- 🔭 Minor in Management (Finance)
-- ⚡ Interests: NFT, Equity and Cryptocurrency trading, Coffee, Badminton!
+- ⚡ Interests: Coffee-making, Badminton and Finance!

 ---
 <!--